dabamos/openadms-server/docs/source/apache-couchdb.rst

 Apache CouchDB
 ==============

+.. warning:: This section is outdated.
+It is recommended to use PostgreSQL and
+             nginx instead to provide a REST API for timeseries data.

 It is also possible to create an HTTP service based on Apache CouchDB.
 On FreeBSD, simply install the package: